ghazisarhan/line2chunk/README.md

 cat tst.pp | node line2Chunk.js

 And then open index.html in a browser window.
+The browser window will display and scroll the output lines. `index.html` can be used with `pping` to view its output in a browswer window and can also be used as a template for more sophisticated client viewers.

 ## Examples